amalik99/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise3.md

   <img src="images/loadbalncer.png "/><br/>

-3. To view a list of VMs running in your scale set, use **az vmss list-instances** command.
+3. To view a list of VMs running in your scale set, use **az vmss list-instances** command.<br/>
-      Please provide the following values while running the below command :<br/>
+     - Please provide the following values while running the below command :<br/>
          - resource-group :- Enter your **Resource Group** name.<br/>
          - name :- Your **Scale Set** name.<br/>
   ```